bll123/di/README-new.txt

     The build will use cmake if it is available and recent enough, otherwise the mkconfig configuration tool will be used.

-    If GMP or libtommath is found, they will be used (GMP as priority), otherwise the numerics will be handled using standard C data types (long double, double, etc.).
+    If GMP or libtommath is found, they will be used, otherwise the numerics will be handled using standard C data types (long double, double, etc.).

+    The GMP library only seems to accept 'unsigned long', and there may be a loss of precision on some systems.
+For this reason, if both libraries are found, libtommath will be used by preference.

     To turn off the use of the multi-precision libraries;
       make -e PREFIX=$HOME/local DI_USE_MATH=DI_INTERNAL